The Cactus Album: Background

 The song "Wordz of Wisdom" was recorded under the name Three the Hard Way.
 The group's name was changed after they signed to Def Jam; however, the recording still made its way onto the album.

 The group had a minor hit with the single "The Gas Face".
-The accompanying music video, which featured a bevy of humorous cameo appearances that included Gilbert Gottfried, Flavor Flav, Salt-n-Pepa, and Erick Sermon, garnered MTV airplay.
+The accompanying music video, which featured a bevy of humorous cameo appearances that included Gilbert Gottfried, Flavor Flav, Salt-n-Pepa, and EPMD, garnered MTV airplay.
 The song also features Daniel Dumile in his recording debut.
 At the time, he was recording under the alias Zev Love X and was a member of the rap trio KMD, but he would later come to be known as MF Doom.
 KMD were mentioned several times on the album, and they appeared in the music videos for "The Gas Face" and "Steppin' to the A.M."

 Critical reception

 The Orange County Register concluded that "credit has to go to 3rd Bass' all-star lineup of producers—Prince Paul (Stetsasonic), Hank Shocklee, Eric Sadler, Sam Sever—who makes sure the twosome's rhymes are blade sharp (if repetitive in parts) and the beats are brick heavy."